dezordi/dezordi/README.md

 ### Hi there 👋,

-I'm a Bioinformatician.
-I work with development and aplication of bioinformatics workflows applied to human and viral genomics.
+My name is Filipe!
+I'm a Bioinformatician, so I work with development and aplication of bioinformatics workflows applied to human and viral genomics.
 Moreover I'm doing a PhD studying the SARS-CoV-2 evolution.
-I’m currently learning AWS, WDL and Rust.
+I’m currently learning AWS, Serverless and improving my python skills 🐍.

+I've got a website ([check it out here](https://dezordi.github.io/)) with my CV that I update whenever it comes to mind, which is like a few times a year.

 ### I build with